gradle/gradle/design-docs/task-configuration-from-command-line.md

 TBD

+## Add an API to allow command-line options for a task to be declared programmatically

+TBD

 # Open issues

 1. Figure out what to do if multiple tasks of different types are selected *and* there are clashing command line options.